ElliotKillick/Mido/README.md

 </h3>

 <p align="center">
-    Open Source Microsoft <b>Media Creation Tool</b>
+    The <b>Secure</b> Microsoft Windows Downloader
 </p>

-Mido is a reverse engineered and open source version of Microsoft's Media Creation Tool.
-It makes downloading the latest release of Windows from **official** Microsoft servers a breeze so you can quickly get your VMs (or even physical machines) up & running in no time!
-No jumping though hoops to download the newest release of Windows the **second** Microsoft releases it required: just one command and you're done!
-It's very well-suited to full automation if you just want to set it and forget it too.

-All in one super simple & secure script.
+Mido is a secure and open source download client for Microsoft's (reverse engineered) proprietary downloading API!
+Downloads are sourced from **official** Microsoft servers and you only have to run one command to from go start to finish in no time!

 Comes with advanced features like download resumption, SHA-256 checksum verification, and downloading many different Windows versions in a single command.
 Did I mention it's written in *pure* POSIX sh (w/ few coreutils) + curl so it will run anywhere (even on Windows with WSL or a Cygwin shell)?
 So robust, very minimalist!

+It's very well-suited to full automation if you just want to set it and forget it too... ⭐ Start saving time today with Mido!

-#### ❌ Microsoft's Media Creation Tool (`mediacreationtool.exe`; proprietary bloatware)
+#### ❌ Microsoft's Media Creation Tool (`mediacreationtool.exe` proprietary bloatware)

 <p align="center">
     <img src="bloatware.png" alt="Microsoft's proprietary bloatware executable"></img>